CICM/pd-faustgen/README.md

 ## Publishing with Deken

 Once the binaries are uploaded with Travis and Appveyor to the releases section of GitHub, the external can be published using [Deken](https://github.com/pure-data/deken).
 First of all, you must have an account on the website https://puredata.info and the [Deken plugin for developers](https://github.com/pure-data/deken/blob/master/developer/README.md) installed.
 On Windows run the script FaustDeken.bat with the version of the external, for example: `FaustDeken 0.0.1`.
+On Unix systems, run the script FaustDeken.sh with the version of the external, for example: `FaustDeken.sh 0.0.1`.

 ## Credits